notRobot200/deeplearningonarduino/README.md

-# deeplearningonarduino
+# smartlampwitharduino

 This project is the result of a major assignment in the Intelligent Systems course, focusing on hardware implementation with AI.
-In this project, I developed a real-time Rock, Paper, Scissors detection system using a CNN model.
+In this project, I developed a real-time Rock, Paper, Scissors detection system using MediaPipe.
 This real-time detection is then connected to hardware with the following responses:

-Rock: Turns on a green light
+- Rock: Turns on a green light

-Paper: Turns on a red light
+- Paper: Turns on a red light

-Scissors: Triggers an alarm
+- Scissors: Turns on a yellow light
+- Shaka sign: Turn off the light

 The following hardware and software were used in this project.